nayana-raj/Speech-Accent-Recognition-across-Language-Families/data preprocessing/README.md

 **We employ the following signal processing techniques on the audio files corresponding to the clean data:**

-* Trimming each audio file to 5s each, for the purpose of more training and test data
+* Cleaned csv data containing speaker info manually for missing values.
+* Converted mp3 files to wav with Audacity macros.
-* Running the audio files through a Voice Activity Detection algorithm, in order to eliminate silence periods longer than 300ms
+* Running the audio files through a Voice Activity Detection algorithm, in order to eliminate silence periods longer than ~300ms.
+* Audio files split into segments of 5s each using a Praat script.
+* Downsampled trimmed files to 8000 Hz using Praat.
-* Downsampling the audio files to a value of 8000 Hz
+* Downsampling the audio files to a value of 8000 Hz.
+* MFCC features were extracted using Python.